EMF Services

 Keysight Spectrum Analyzer for RF Measurements

-How We Handle the Challenges
+How We Handle the Measurement Challenges

 RF measurement surveys conducted by EMF Services employ procedures and equipment to address each of the challenges noted above.
 A spectrum analyzer is used for identification of RF sources, and for assessment of the relative magnitude of signals in different frequency ranges.
 The use of this instrument with a calibrated antenna will allow a sensitive and precise "channel power measurement" across selected frequency ranges, or measurement of the strength of an individual broadband signal.
 This completely eliminates the problem of inaccuracy in the presence of multiple strong signals.
 It also permits a determination of the amount of power that is present in different parts of the RF spectrum, such as FM radio, TV, cellular, etc. Another benefit of spectrum analysis is the ability to identify the cellular carriers that are present at a site.
 Our comprehensive analytical report summarizes all this data in a concise and understandable format, but includes an Appendix with detailed site data, such as the spectrum analyzer plots shown below.